Coding-Zero/codingzero-pagination/README.md

         } while (students.size() > 0);
 ```

-If you implement PagingDelegate interface, then you can another option to access all Students page by page.
+You can also have another way to flip pages, if PaginatedResult#isTotalCountAvailable() returns 'true'.

 ```java
 OffsetPaginatedResult<List<Student>> result = getStudentsByAge(16);